Dear Members,

 Maintenance of cost records and requirement of Cost Audit as specified

-out by the Company and hence, such accounts and records are not maintained.
+business activities carried out by the Company and hence, such accounts and records are

 Reporting of Frauds by Auditors

-During the period under review, neither the Statutory Auditors nor the
+During the financial year 2024-25, neither the Statutory Auditors nor

 However, there have been few instances of misappropriation and criminal